feathersjs/feathers/packages/cli/README.md

   Usage: feathers generate [type]

+  Options:

+    -V, --version  output the version number
+    -h, --help     output usage information

   Commands:

-    generate [type]  Run a generator.
+    generate|g [type]  Run a generator.
 Type can be
     	• app - Create a new Feathers application in the current folder
     	• authentication - Set up authentication for the current application
     	• connection - Initialize a new database connection
     	• hook - Create a new hook
     	• middleware - Create an Express middleware
+    	• secret - Generate a new authentication secret
     	• service - Generate a new service
     	• plugin - Create a new Feathers plugin

-    *

-  Options:

-    -h, --help     output usage information
-    -V, --version  output the version number
+    upgrade|u          Try to automatically upgrade to the latest Feathers version *

 $ feathers generate app